-Expand and improve the square's muchloved lawn area.
+Expand and improve the square's much-loved lawn area.
 Remove the existing central and diagonal paths to create a single unified lawn space.
-Build new perimeter paths along Leicester and Barry streets to become new pedestrian thoroughfares for access through the park and to adjacent sites and buildings.
+Build new perimeter paths along Leicester and Barry streets to become new pedestrian thoroughfares for access through the park from Gratan Street, the new Parkville Station and to adjacent sites and buildings.